Procedure (for new applicants)

 - Please regularly check your postal mail and email for our reply, which will be sent once we have analyzed your file.

-- If your application is accepted (sometimes with conditions), you will receive an email with a Confirmation of enrollment form as an attachment (in French, and in English).
+- If your application is accepted (sometimes with conditions), you will receive an email with an Enrollment certificate as an attachment (in French, and in English).
 In certain cases, if your file has been submitted to a Faculty or Institute, you will also receive an admission letter from them.
 This letter will specify any conditions you must meet in order to confirm your enrollment.
 If your candidacy has been accepted conditional upon the successful passing of an exam or French test, or of ECUS exam , you will be informed accordingly and provided with registration forms.

 - If your application is rejected